 I love listening to audio books — especially when the original author reads their work.
 So I decided to go with a format I call the “mini audiobook.”

-The freeCodeCamp Medium publication already has articles by hundreds of contributors to draw from.
+We already had articles by hundreds of contributors to draw from.
 So I reached out to the authors of these personal narratives.
 I asked them if they’d be interested in taking these lessons they’ve learned from working in tech and sharing them with a broader audience.

 The result is short, 10-minute podcast episodes that are jam-packed with wit and insight.